 - The type of criminal charges filed against the accused juvenile .
 For criminal charges filed against a juvenile to be eligible to be filed in a district court in Colorado, these offenses have to be:

 - A Class 1 or a Class 2 felony; or

 - Associated with allegations of a violent sexual assault, the sexual assault of a child, the sexual assault of a child by someone in a position of trust and/or certain violent crimes.

-- The criminal history of the accused juvenile – Specifically, if the accused juvenile has been previously tried or convicted as an adult in a district court (through a prior direct file case, for example), it may be possible for prosecutors to file pending charges against that juvenile in a district court.
+- The criminal history of the accused juvenile.
+Specifically, if the accused juvenile has been previously tried or convicted as an adult in a district court (through a prior direct file case, for example), it may be possible for prosecutors to file pending charges against that juvenile in a district court.

 When a juvenile faces the possibility of being tried as an adult in a district court, requesting a reverse-transfer hearing will be necessary in order to try to get the case sent back to the juvenile court system.

-at Shimon Kohn, P.C. are ready to aggressively defend your child’s rights, fight for their case to be adjudicated in the juvenile court system and work tirelessly to resolve the case as favorably as possible.
+Is your child facing the possibility of being charged and tried as an adult?
+If so, the criminal defense lawyers at Kohn Law Firm are ready to aggressively defend your child’s rights.
+We will fight for their case to be adjudicated in the juvenile court system and will work tirelessly to resolve the case as favorably as possible.

 Contact Us Today

 Let’s discuss your best options for your defense case.
 To learn more about how we can help you, call for a free initial consultation.
 Call us at (719) 328-9555 or use the contact form below this article.